 One advantage of cigar band labels is that they are easy to make, and can be printed simply at home.
-One disadvantage of cigar bands is shrinkage; even after you label it, the soap will continue to cure.
-When water evaporates out, the soap shrinks a bit.
-The shrink wrapping helps this quite a bit.Continue to 3 of 8 below.
+However, a drawback of cigar bands is shrinkage: Even after you label it, the soap will continue to cure, and when water evaporates out, the soap shrinks a bit.Continue to 3 of 8 below.

 03 of 08

 Shrink Wrapped Soap Labels